TaranDahl/MJobos/docs/New-or-Enhanced-Logics.md

 		    <li>Units can be forcibly inserted (similar to have been abducted) into a vehicle's passenger slots.</li>
 			<li><code>*.InsertInto.Actor|ActorExt</code> determines which actor's passenger slots will this unit be inserted into.</li>
 		    <li>If the <code>*.InsertInto.Actor|ActorExt</code> is not a valid vehicle type with enough free passenger slots to hold this unit, or the unit's size exceeds the vehicle's size limit, nothing happens when the effect is conducted.</li>
-		    <li>If this unit is spawned, is a slave, or is attacked by a locomotor weapon, nothing happens when the effect is conducted.</li>
+		    <li>If this unit is already inside a transport or building, is spawned, is a slave, or is attacked by a locomotor weapon, nothing happens when the effect is conducted.</li>
 		    <li>If this unit is mind-controlled or mind-controlling something, the mind-control links are NOT revoked, in contrary of the abduction mechanic of Ares.</li>
           </ul>
 		</li>